 Kathy has been interested in dog training and the canine human bond since getting her first dog at 10 years old.
 She's a positive reinforcement and clicker trainer who has worked with dogs in a shelter for 13 years.
 She apprenticed for much of that time under a CPDT staff member.
 She provided introductory training for new volunteers and advanced skill classes for experienced volunteers.

 She's trained her own dogs in obedience, Canine Good Citizen, Agility and Canine Sports.
 She's currently providing in-home training and group classes.
-Kathy enjoys staying up to date on current training methods by reading, attending Clicker Expo, seminars and is currently working on her CPDT-KA (Certified Professional Dog Trainer-Knowledge Assessed).
+Kathy enjoys staying up to date on current training methods by reading, attending Clicker Expo, seminars and has completed her CPDT-KA certification (Certified Professional Dog Trainer-Knowledge Assessed).

 Since a very young age, Amanda has been involved in the animal care field and exposed to various types of animals.
 Finding a passion for horseback riding at the age of 7, she learned all about animal care and farm management from some of Bucks County's finest horsewomen.